S-Corp Tax Calculator for 2026

 Factors in state tax implications for your location

-How the S-Corp Tax Calculator Works
+How This S-Corp Tax Calculator Works

-- Self-Employment Tax: Currently 15.3% on all net income as LLC
+- LLC Self-Employment Tax: 15.3% on all net income (that’s $15,300 on every $100,000)

-- Payroll Taxes: 15.3% only on W-2 wages as S-Corp
+- S-Corp Payroll Taxes: 15.3% only on your W-2 wages, not distributions

-- Additional Costs: Payroll service, tax prep, compliance (~$3,500/year)
+- Additional Costs: Payroll service, tax prep, Form 1120-S filing (~$3,500/year)

-- State Factors: Impact varies by location
+- State Factors: PTET elections and state fees vary by location

 LLC vs S-Corp: Break-Even Analysis